 It puts all the common volunteer and provider tasks online so that students can quickly register as volunteers, browse opportunities using search filters and saved preferences, build a personal profile to receive opportunity notifications relevant to them, record volunteer hours and skills to work towards awards.
 Providers can register, post their own opportunities, review applicants and accept or decline them through the same system.

-With all these features at their disposal, Keele SU Volunteering has seen a huge increase of students engaging with volunteering opportunities since moving to a fully digital solution.
+With all these features at its disposal, Keele SU Volunteering has seen a huge increase in students engaging with volunteering opportunities since moving to a fully digital solution.

 - The number of students registering to volunteer doubled in the first year

-- Simlarly, the number of students actively logging hours more than doubled.
+- Similarly, the number of students actively logging hours more than doubled

 - In the first year of use, Keele SU Volunteering gave 104 awards to volunteers, compared to 73 in the year before they went online